 Why RAiD?

-RAiD is a Persistent Identifier (PID) specifically for identifying and registering information about research projects to allow multiple stakeholders to share project information and contribute RAiD metadata.
+RAiD is a Persistent Identifier (PID) and ISO standard (ISO 23527:2022) specifically for identifying and registering information about research projects to allow multiple stakeholders to share project information and contribute RAiD metadata.
 While ORCID is the open PID for researchers and ties a researcher’s affiliations, activities, and works information together all in one place, RAiD is the open PID for tying together all of the information about a research project and tracking the project over time.
-RAiD metadata is meant to include ORCID iDs for individual researchers who are involved, ROR IDs for organizational stakeholders, DOIs or other relevant object identifiers for outputs, and any relevant Grant IDs associated with the project.
+RAiD metadata is meant to include ORCID iDs for individual researchers who are involved in the project, ROR IDs for organizational stakeholders, DOIs or other relevant object identifiers for outputs, and any relevant Grant DOIs associated with the project.
 While many funders are starting to assign DOIs to grants/awards, not every grant has a 1:1 relationship with a project.
 Many projects are long-term, receiving multiple grants and involving multiple researchers and organizations as time goes on.
 RAiD provides a way to reliably consolidate and share that information.

 - Project-specific metadata — Uses a metadata schema specifically designed for research projects